 The establishment of daily practice, a devotional rhythm in life through ritual and routine, is the bedrock of a magical practice.
 Dedicating yourself to such a practice can have transformative effects on your consciousness, health and general well-being.
-We share the Daily Practice Guide from the Ignota Diary 2020, available for 30% off our in Spring Sale.
+We share the Daily Practice Guide from the Ignota Diary 2020.

-Until 27 March 2020, 23.59 PST, you can get 30% off every item across our website, including Spells: 21st-Century Occult Poetry, Nisha Ramayya’s acclaimed debut States of the Body Produced by Love, The White Paper, a guide to the magic of technology and our rapidly evolving systems of governance, and Ursula K. Le Guin’s evergreen The Carrier Bag Theory of Fiction, introduced by Donna Haraway.
+Until 31 January 2021, 23.59 PST, you can get 25% off every item across our website, including all of our books: Unknown Language, Hildegard of Bingen and Huw Lemmey's mutant fiction of speculative mysticism; Atlas of Anomalous AI, a compelling and surprising map of our complex relationship to intelligence, from ancient to emerging systems of knowledge; Spells: 21st-Century Occult Poetry; Nisha Ramayya’s acclaimed debut States of the Body Produced by Love; The White Paper, a guide to the magic of technology and our rapidly evolving systems of governance; Ursula K. Le Guin’s evergreen The Carrier Bag Theory of Fiction, introduced by Donna Haraway; and K Allado-McDowell's Pharmako-AI the first book to be co-created with the emergent AI, and a hallucinatory journey into selfhood, ecology and intelligence via cyberpunk, ancestry and biosemiotics.
+Also the Culture Is Not Your Friend and Leave Husband, Practice Witchcraft totes.

 The focus and nature of one’s personal path can create dramatic differences in the range, structure and scope of a daily practice: it’s important to construct a series of rituals that make sense to you, complement one another and can be built on easily over time.
 As the process of self-realization begins to unfold, guiding you inward, you may begin to experience a deep shift in the way you perceive the world and its challenges.